tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 Add route along with an implicit execution context which is provided by ServerWiring.

-We are using akka routing dsl to compose our http routes. visit [here](https://doc.akka.io/docs/akka-http/current/routing-dsl/overview.html) to learn more about routing dsl.
+We are using the Akka routing DSL to compose our HTTP routes.
+Visit [here](https://doc.akka.io/docs/akka-http/current/routing-dsl/overview.html) to learn more about the routing DSL.

 Scala
 : @@snip [SampleRoute.scala](../../../../backend/src/main/scala/org/tmt/sample/http/SampleRoute.scala) { #add-routes }

 @@@note
-The tilda (~) at the end, is used as a path concatenator in akka dsl.
+The tilda (~) at the end, is used as a path concatenator in the Akka DSL.
 You can safely remove it for now.
-However, in the following section of this tutorial we are going to add new routes to this file, at that point you would want to add it again to concat multiple routes.
+However, in the following section of this tutorial we are going to add new routes to this file.
+At that point, you would want to add it again to concatenate multiple routes.
 @@@

 After we add the route, it will show some compilation errors, to fix that we need to add the codec to serialize/deserialize our request/response

 ### Add Codecs

 We are using [borer](https://sirthias.github.io/borer/) to serialize/deserialize.
-It has support for two formats Json and Cbor(binary format)
+It has support for two formats: Json and Cbor(binary format)

-Add codecs in `HttpCodecs.scala`
+Add the codecs in `HttpCodecs.scala`

 Scala
 : @@snip [HttpCodecs.scala](../../../../backend/src/main/scala/org/tmt/sample/http/HttpCodecs.scala) { #add-codec }

-SampleRoute should compile now successfully and ready to use.
+`SampleRoute` should now compile successfully and is ready to use.

 ### Manually test our application

-Start location service with authentication service (we will use auth in next section of tutorial)
+Start the Location Service with the Authorization and Authentication Service (we will use auth in the next section of the tutorial)

 ```bash
 cs install csw-services:v4.0.0-M1